The Essential Janis Joplin

 The Essential Janis Joplin is a 2003 compilation album by the American blues singer Janis Joplin released on Columbia Records.
 In 2008, a special edition version of the album was released with a third disc featuring 6 additional tracks.

 Reception

 The Essential Janis Joplin was mostly well received, with critics calling it an excellent overview of Joplin's music.
 AllMusic critic Richie Unterberger stated it has "all the songs fans and critics would consider milestones in [Joplin's] career", believing the substitution of substitutions of lesser known music by Joplin "might rankle some consumers expecting to hear the most common ones".

 Writing for Rolling Stone, Barry Walters notes it is "accurately named and better than other, similarly titled compilations", concluding it "gets the balance right for everyone but collectors and completists".
 Writing for PopMatters, their staff believed it is "presumably for listeners who want more than a single disc of Janis but not more than two".
 The staff of Billboard states "Assembled here are blazing live cuts [...] and canonized classics", believing that "This is the sound of rock'n'roll's immortal pulse."
+Ben Windham of the Tuscaloosa News writes that "Fewer than a handful of songs of "The Essential Janis Joplin are blues, properly speaking", noting that "the collection's eye opener[ is] a cover of the Bee Gees' "To Love Somebody"."